Chand Kaur: Retirement and assassination

+Legacy

+Two samadhis dedicated to her are known, one near Gumat and another in Lahore.
 Her samadhi, Maharani Chand Kaur Samadhi, is located near Gumat, Jammu.
 A magnificent gurudwara, known as Gurudwara Maharani Chand Kaur, has also been built on the same premises and the adjoining neighborhood is known as Chand Nagar.
-Another of her samadhi exists at The Royal Lahore Garden, to the south of her samadhi, stands the samadhi of her mother-in-law, Maharani Datar Kaur, lovingly called Mai Nakain by her father-in-law, Maharaja Ranjit Singh.
+Another of samadhi dedicated to Chand Kaur exists at The Royal Lahore Garden, to the south of her samadhi, stands the samadhi of her mother-in-law, Maharani Datar Kaur, lovingly called Mai Nakain by her father-in-law, Maharaja Ranjit Singh.
 Between the samadhis of the two maharanis is the smaller samadhi of her daughter-in-law, Maharani Sahib Kaur.
+The Lahori samadhi is nearby the Tomb of Anarkali and is now within the campus of Government Islamia College, Civil Lines.